sumeetsk/xdrive/readme.md

 ## Issues

-* Sometimes notebooks says "Connection reset by peer".
-Unclear when/why.
-However if you just rerun the cell it will work.
+* If notebook says "Connection reset by peer" then just rerun the cell.
+If you know how I can stop this then please let me know.
+* If you run xdrive in a container this means you have four machines running.
+If you get problems then first check which machine you are using!
+    - Your laptop
+    - xdrive container on your laptop running notebook server
+    - Amazon instance
+    - fastai (or other) container on the amazon instance running notebook server

 ## Benefits